 As one can imagine, female centaurs appear physically the same as other (male) centaurs.
 Centaurides still have the lower half of a horse, but their upper bodies are that of a human woman.
 Philostratus the Elder describes the centaurides as beautiful, even where they had a horse’s body: “…some grow out of white mares, others…attached to chestnut mares, and the coats of others are dappled…they glisten like those of horses that are well cared for…” (Imagines, 2.3).

 The most famous of the centaurides is Hylonome, the wife of Cyllarus, a centaur that fell in battle.
-After her husbands death, a distraught Hylonome took her own life.
+After her husband’s death, a distraught Hylonome took her own life.
 To Ovid in his Metamorphoses, there was “none comelier of all the centaur girls” than Hylonome.
-Her loss, and that of her husband, was felt throughout the centaurs.
+Her loss, and that of her husband, was felt throughout the world of centaurs.

 The most well-known centaurs are those that are outliers.
 They’re either notoriously villainous or remarkably kind and abstain from the supposed “depravity” that torments other fellow centaurs.
 Though, sometimes centaurs are just name-dropped upon their death with no further information indicating any significant feat.

 Above all, the most famous centaur out there is Chiron.
-He trained a number of Greek heroes from his home on Mount Pelion including Hercules, Asclepius, and Jason.
-Chiron alson was close companions with King Peleus, the father of Achilles.
+He trained a number of Greek heroes from his home on Mount Pelion including Heracles, Asclepius, and Jason.
+Chiron also was close a companion of King Peleus, the father of Achilles.

 Centaurs in Greek Mythology

 Centaurs in Greek mythology frequently represented the animalistic side of humans.
-They were controlled by their beastial urges, desiring women, drink, and violence above all.
-That being said, any gut-instincts were probably valued above any serious contemplation.
+They were controlled by their bestial urges, desiring women, drink, and violence above all.
+That being said, any gut instincts were probably valued above any serious contemplation.
 Social norms weren’t their thing, either.

 Significant myths involving centaurs are chaotic and sometimes perverse.
-From their conception to the Centauromachy (what – you thought only the Titans and Gigantes had a war named after them?), the centaur myths are an experience, to say the least.
+From their conception to the Centauromachy (not only the Titans and Gigantes had a war named after them), the centaur myths are an experience, to say the least.

 Creation of Centaurs

-Centaurs have an interesting origin to say the least.
+Centaurs have an interesting origin.
 It all began when Ixion, a king of the Lapiths, began to covet Hera.
-Now…okay, so Zeus isn’t the most loyal husband; but he also isn’t down with other men flirting with his wife.
+Zeus isn’t the most loyal husband, but he also isn’t down with other men flirting with his wife.

 Ixion was originally a dinner guest at Mount Olympus, though not many of the Greek gods liked him.
-Why, you may ask?
 He had killed his father-in-law to avoid paying bridal gifts he had promised him.
 For some reason or another, Zeus pitied the man and invited him for dinner, which made his betrayal even worse.